 Step 1 – Make a Construction Drawing of the Rose Flower

 If you look at the overall shape of a rose flower that is not fully open it tends to be similar to a wine glass.
 You will want to make a light line sketch of this shape but before you do that draw a pair of guide lines.
 First make a vertical line through the middle of your drawing area to help insure that both halves of the “glass” are even.
-Next draw a horizontal line to help you place the oval at the top.
+Next draw a horizontal line to help you place the oval shaped rim.

 Generally the “height” of this oval will be determined by the “eye level”.
 If for example you wanted to draw a rose directly at the level of the viewers eye the top would be a straight line and if you would look at the rose from very high up the oval would be close to a circle in shape.